-3 The Putnam funds complex is composed of the Putnam mutual funds, closed-end funds, and exchange-traded funds.
-As of December 31, 2023, there were 89 mutual funds, 4 closed-end funds and 12 exchange-traded funds.
-Each Trustee listed in the table above serves as Trustee of each fund in the Putnam funds complex.
+3 The Putnam funds complex is composed of the Putnam mutual funds, closed-end funds, and exchange-traded funds (the "Putnam family of funds") and funds advised by one or more affiliates of Putnam Management.
+As of December 31, 2023, there were 105 funds in the Putnam family of funds, including 89 mutual funds, 4 closed-end funds and 12 exchange-traded funds.
+Each Trustee listed in the table above serves as Trustee of each fund in the Putnam family of funds.
+Ms. Trust also serves as Trustee of 123 other funds that are advised by one or more affiliates of Putnam Management.

 ^{} Ms. Murphy is the founder, controlling member, and Chief Executive Officer of Runa Digital Assets, LLC ("RDA"), the investment manager of Runa Digital Partners, LP ("RDP"), a private investment fund.
 Ms. Murphy also holds a controlling interest in RDP's general partner and is a limited partner in RDP.
-A subsidiary of Franklin Templeton and certain individuals employed by Franklin Templeton or its affiliates have made passive investments as limited partners in RDP (one of whom serves on the advisory board for RDA, which has no governance or oversight authority over RDA), representing in the aggregate approximately 33% of RDP as of October 31, 2023.
+A subsidiary of Franklin Resources, Inc. ("Franklin Templeton") and certain individuals employed by Franklin Templeton or its affiliates have made passive investments as limited partners in RDP (one of whom serves on the advisory board for RDA, which has no governance or oversight authority over RDA), representing in the aggregate approximately 33% of RDP as of October 31, 2023.
 In addition, if certain conditions are met, Franklin Templeton will be entitled to receive a portion of any incentive compensation allocable to RDP's general partner.
 For so long as Franklin Templeton maintains its investment in RDP, Ms. Murphy also has agreed upon request to advise and consult with Franklin Templeton and its affiliates on the market for digital assets.
+Ms.

-Ms. Murphy provides similar service to other limited partners in RDP that request her advice.
+Murphy provides similar service to other limited partners in RDP that request her advice.
 Ms. Murphy also is entitled to receive deferred cash compensation in connection with her prior employment by an affiliate of Franklin Templeton, which employment ended at the end of 2021.
 With regard to Ms. Murphy, the relationships described above may give rise to a potential conflict of interest with respect to the Funds.

 Trustee who is an "interested person" (as defined in the 1940 Act) of the fund and Putnam Management.
-Mr. Reynolds is deemed an "interested person" by virtue of his position as an officer of the fund and his direct beneficial interest in shares of Franklin Resources, of which Putnam Management is an indirect wholly-owned subsidiary.
+Mr. Reynolds is deemed an "interested person" by virtue of his position as an officer of the fund and his direct beneficial interest in shares of Franklin Templeton, of which Putnam Management is an indirect wholly-owned subsidiary.
 Mr. Reynolds is the President of your fund and each of the other Putnam funds, and prior to January 1, 2024, Mr. Reynolds was President and Chief Executive Officer of Putnam Management and Putnam Investments, LLC, the previous parent company to Putnam Management, PIL, and PAC.